 Why men lose interest...

 Surely this has happened to you before.
-Things were seemingly going well.
+Things were seemingly going well with a dude.
 Then all of a sudden, your new love interest starts to pull back a little bit.
 You're completely floored as to why because all was good in the hood just a few weeks ago.
-I think what women often forget is that men get scared sometimes.
+What.
+Went.
+Wrong?!
+I think what women often forget is that men do get scared sometimes.
 That, and they want to be sure just like we want to be sure.
-They may not disclose as much information as we do, but the feelings are there just the same.
-Yet and still, this doesn't tell you why they lose interest and what happened.
-Well, let's explore this a bit, shall we.
+Now, they may not disclose as much information as we do, but the feelings are there just the same.
+Truthfully, theirs are more intense.
+We just display it more.
+Yet and still, this doesn't tell you why men lose interest and what happened.
+Well, let's explore this a bit, shall we?

-Based on the notion of a man that was actually interested and then went AWOL, there could be a few possibilities.
+Based on the notion of a man that was actually interested in you and then went AWOL, there could be a few possibilities.
 Several months back, I did a free coaching call on why women have been ghosted repeatedly.
 If a man, maybe 2, have at some point cut off communication with you, there's a chance he was seeing someone else that caught his attention more.
 Perhaps he was in a relationship, unbeknownst to you.
 Who knows?
-But when a woman has a high number of the times she's been ghosted by a man (as in he completely disappears out the blue when it seemed things were on the up and up), all signs point back to her.
+A few different scenarios could be the culprit.
+But when a woman has a high number of times she's been ghosted by a man (as in he completely disappears out the blue when it seemed things were on the up and up), all signs point back to her.
 Sorry if this is you.
 But it's true.
 One man even went as far as to say, "I think the thing about us men ghosting is that we don't have to explain our actions to anyone and women feel like they are entitled to know everything."
 I couldn't agree more.
-If you're in an actual relationship then answers are owed, yes.
-But there are often times women that somehow find themselves in relationships alone.
-If you have found yourself in datingships and men lost interest or ghosted, you must examine why they're no longer who you met in the beginning.
+Because sometimes we conjure up relationships in our heads that we're in all by our lonesome.
+I've been there before!
+Now, if you're in an actual relationship with a man, and he disappears, then answers are owed, yes.
+But there are often times that women somehow find themselves in relationships alone.
+If you have found yourself in datingships and men lost interest or ghosted you, you must examine why they're no longer who you met in the beginning.

 What do men need?